PUDL ID Mapping#

 spreadsheet located at

-the newest year of data we’ve collected for each data source.
+oldest to the newest year of data we’ve collected for each data source.

-The spreadsheet has two tabs, one for mapping utilities and one for mapping plants.
 We assign plant and utility PUDL IDs to each record first by giving each record a unique ID and then by identifying and fixing records that should share an ID.
 See below for more detailed instructions.

 Plants, as defined by this mapping process, are considered co-located generation assets.